 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates OIIM, SLDB, POSH, SPNE

-O2Micro International Limited (NASDAQ: OIIM)’s sale to FNOF Precious Honour Limited and Rim Peak Technology Limited.
+O2Micro International Limited OIIM's sale to FNOF Precious Honour Limited and Rim Peak Technology Limited.
 If you are an O2Micro shareholder, click here to learn more about your rights and options.

-Poshmark, Inc. (NASDAQ: POSH)’s sale to Naver Corp. for $17.90 per share in cash.
+Poshmark, Inc. POSH's sale to Naver Corp. for $17.90 per share in cash.
 If you are a Poshmark shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.